Skip to Content

 Cons

-• You’ll need to invest in a hydroponic system or soilless setup—these plugs won’t work in regular garden soil
+• Requires a hydroponic system or soilless setup—won’t work in regular garden soil

 2. Mixed Color Onion Sets Bundle